Copyright © 1990/2007 by Timothy Conway, Ph.D.

 Jnaneshvar / Jnanadeva, Bhavartha Dipika or Jnaneshwari (Ramchandra Keshav Bhagwat, Tr.), Madras: Samata Books, 1979/1954.

-S. Abhayananda, Jnaneshvar: The Life and Works of the Celebrated Thirteenth Century Indian Mystic-Poet, Olympia, WA: Atma Books, 1989 (available for free from the author at Abhayanand@aol.com).
+S. Abhayananda, Jnaneshvar: The Life and Works of the Celebrated Thirteenth Century Indian Mystic-Poet, Olympia, WA: Atma Books, 1989 (available for free at the author's website: www.themysticsvision.com).

 B.P.
 Bahirat, The Philosophy of Jnanadeva: As Gleaned from the Amrtanubhava, Delhi: Motilal Banarsidass, 1956/1984.